Economics and Career

 There are three types of careers:

 3. Wealth distribution careers.

 Governments that involve themselves in controlling economy are mechanisms by which wealth is distributed and are by their nature exercising a command economy.
-Often they are extremely inefficient and actually destroy wealth through revenue distribution inefficiencies (tax mechanisms and poorly directed programs and subsidies), by controlling interest rates to slow the flow of wealth imbedded in debt financing, or by using inflation to reduce its own cost of running a government.
-However, governments can be sources of wealth creation (research grants and economic subsidies for infrastructure such as transportation and telecommunication).
-No matter what the form or label, governments have by nature (at least in my lifetime) command type mindsets.
+Often, they are extremely inefficient and actually destroy wealth through revenue distribution inefficiencies (tax mechanisms and poorly directed programs and subsidies), by controlling interest rates to slow the flow of wealth imbedded in debt financing, or by using inflation to reduce their own cost of running a government.
+However, governments can be sources of wealth creation.
+(Research grants and economic subsidies for infrastructure such as transportation and telecommunication are examples).
+No matter what the form or label, governments have by nature (at least in my lifetime) command-type mindsets.
 Governments are very good at telling other people how to spend their money.
 And that causes resentment.

 Governments, like lawyers, accountants, insurance providers, human resource management, plumbers, gardeners, doctors, dentists, even teachers and clergy, fall in the category of "services" to or for wealth creators.

 The wealth distributors are the traders, the marketers, the sales people, the retailers, the investors and the bankers of the economy.
 They create wealth by identifying needs, communicating the needs to the wealth creators, selling and distributing the fulfillment of needs and providing the resources (capital and cash -- they are different concepts) to enable the efficient distribution of goods and services.
 The faster and more efficient the distribution, the more wealth that is created.
 If an economy "slows down," the wealth associated with the value/rate portion of the economy is lost forever.